OneUIProject/OneUI-Design-Library/README.md

 ```

 ### Advanced
-This is for advanced usage only.
-I've added the method ```getView(int view)``` to some of the custom views to access the views inside it and change them directly.
-This can be helpful if you want to do something which isn't implemented in the custom views yet as I can't think of all possible uses.
-Currently this method is available in DrawerLayout, ToolbarLayout, SplashView, AboutPage and SwitchBarLayout.
+For further customization or if you need something which isn't implemented in the custom views yet (I can't think of all possible uses), you can always access the views inside it with ```findViewById(int id)``` and change them directly.
+For the Ids please refer to the source code.

 ### Icons
 There are also a lot of the stock icons you can find in Samsung apps included in this library, and we will add more over time.
 You can use them with ```@drawable/ic_samsung_...``` and ```R.drawable.ic_samsung_...```.